 Watch the behind-the-scenes film and check out our interview with Bas below to find out more about More Walls.

 What was your inspiration for the project?

 Initially, I got inspiration from lots of different places.
 I enjoy watching snowboarders, riders such as Danny MacAskill and people who think outside the box.
 Red Bull did this big contest in 2012 at the Grand Palais in Paris.
 Led by Nate Wessel, the course builders created this incredible skatepark with a feature where you jump forward but then land on a wall and go underneath yourself.
 I thought it looked really cool and I thought you could take that and take it to city centres and start jumping off higher things with it.

 What makes More Walls different to the first Walls film?

-For the first one, there was stuff we couldn't get done for logistical reasons and because it was difficult to ride a spot without permission.
+For the first one, there was stuff we couldn't get done in for logistical reasons, and because it was difficult to ride a spot without permission.
 I remember paying for a rental van and getting all my friends to use up their Sunday mornings to come and drive to these weird places.
 There was always a fear of someone turning up and saying, 'Guys, you can't do this, you've got to go'.
-It didn't actually happen much, but it could easily have done.
+It didn't actually happen much but it could easily have done.

 How did you prepare for each spot?

-It didn't always work out, though.
-There was one that [I couldn't do] in Chelmsford right at the beginning of filming.
-I got to the practice warehouse the night before.
-The set-up wasn't built properly, I had an hour or so to practise, and then we were driving early in the morning to the spot, which was the scariest one.
-After that, we learned that you can't be complacent; you've got to do it properly otherwise, I'm going to kill myself straight away.
+It didn’t always work out, though.
+There was one that [I couldn’t do] in Essex right at the beginning of filming.
+I got to the practice warehouse the night before, the setup wasn't built properly, I had an hour or so to practise and then we were driving early in the morning to the spot, which was the scariest one.
+After that we learnt that you can't be complacent; you've got to do it properly otherwise I'm going to kill myself straight away.